California Drivers Education Courses

 First time driver classes can also be taken in person at various local high schools in California.
 However, these traditional driving lessons can be even more difficult to fit into your schedule than the private company courses because of the restrictions presented by school hours.
 Furthermore, because taking driving classes online provides students with the same material as in-person courses, most first-time drivers opt for online enrollment.

 Drivers education and driver training courses in California are offered through both public and private secondary schools.
-The CA DMV requires first-time drivers between 15 ½ and 17 ½ years of age to complete a drivers ed program that is state-approved before earning a CA learners permit.
+The CA DMV requires first-time drivers between 15 and a half and 17 and a half years of age to complete a drivers ed program that is state-approved before earning a CA learners permit.
 California drivers ed programs offer information on how to practice safe driving, as well as details on state traffic laws and state-specific road sign meanings.
 Younger drivers in CA have the option of enrolling in an online drivers ed course that can be taken from the comfort of their home.

 Benefits of Taking Drivers Education Courses